Mercy Regional College

 Mercy Regional College is a Catholic, co-educational, secondary college in Camperdown, Victoria, Australia.
 It currently serves students from years 7 to 12 located across its two campuses, McAuley Campus and O'Keeffe Campus.
 McAuley campus is the main campus located in Camperdown, Victoria and O'Keffe Campus being located in Noorat, Victoria.

-Mercy Regional College has been educating since 1973 and serves the parishes of Camperdown, Mortlake, Terang and Timboon.
+Mercy Regional College has been educating since 1973 and serves the parishes of Camperdown, Mortlake, Terang and Timboon in the Ballarat Diocese.

 The school consists of a junior school (years 7 and 8), middle school (years 9 and 10) and a senior school (years 11 and 12).
-The senior school offers both VCE and VM (previously known as VCAL) and in year 10, several students participate in studying one Unit 1/2 VCE subject.
+The senior school offers VCE, VET, SBAT and VM (previously known as VCAL).